hosseindehghanipour1998/Web_Programming/5 - React JS/ReadMe.md

 <img src="https://github.com/hosseindehghanipour1998/Web_Programming/blob/master/Misc%20Data/React/OneWay%20Data%20Flow.PNG" height="500" width="500" align="middle">

-If any _red_ components change, only their _children_ would be affected by the change and theirs _parents_ wouldn't even care about the change.
+If any _red_ components change, only their _children_ would be affected  and theirs _parents_ wouldn't even care about what has happened to their children.
 This concept prevents a lot of bugs from happening in our code.

 Another advantage of _React_ is something called ***Virtual DOM***.
-Before _React_ we would refer to each element individually by calling each object by it's _ID_ or _Name_ or etc. But in _React_ we say > Hey _React_ , this is the whole object and we want this to look like this, do the rest for us and don't bother us with the ID selection or anything.
+Before _React_ we would refer to each element individually by calling each object by it's _ID_ or _Name_ or etc. But in _React_ we say:

+ > Hey _React_ , this is the whole object and we want this to look like this, do the rest for us and don't bother us with the ID selection or anything.

 And that's what _React_ does.
 Reaching us to our purpose without bothering us with the details.
 This is the main reason that we can use _React_ to also write _Mobile Apps_ or _Web Pages_ all together by just telling the _React_ to convert them to each other saving us the time for writing the app for other platforms from scratch.

 ### Warning :